mongodb/docs-relational-migrator/source/includes/fact-query-converter-generic.rst

-- There are complexity limits to consider when using query converter.
+- Consider limiting complexity when using query converter.
+The AI model cannot handle highly complex SQL syntax.
+If your SQL code isn't
-  The AI model cannot handle overly complex SQL syntax.
-If your SQL syntax is not being converted accurately, consider refactoring the SQL code.
+  converting accurately, think about refactoring it.

-- Relational Migrator uses metadata from your relational and MongoDB connections to help convert syntax.
-For best results, use queries that are based on the schema of your project's relational database connection.
+- Query converter utilizes metadata from your relational and MongoDB connections for syntax conversion.
+For optimal results, use queries aligned with your project's relational database schema.

 - Converted queries, views, and stored procedures are saved in your project and persist through project import and exports.

-- Conversions are limited to 10,000 characters.
+- Conversions are limited to 10,000 text characters.